-Then, popped them on the grill to crunchify.
+You want the outside of the artichoke to crunchify, not burn.
 Yes, I believe that’s a culinary term.
 And if it’s not, it should be.

-I mixed a little of the spice mix in with mayo and a splash of lemon juice and I was back at Coyote Bar & Grill, sitting by the fire pit, chilin’ to some live music.
+I mixed a little of the spice mix in with mayo and a splash of lemon juice to make the dipping sauce.
+The hubs and I sat in our backyard, turned on some music and it was like we were back at Coyote Bar & Grill.

 Some foods just take you to another world.
 And now, I can enjoy these fabulous artichokes in the comfort of my own home, amongst my three favorite short people.